Which Child Gets to Choose the Top Bunk?

 Who should be on the top bunk?

-As a parent, it seems every day is a battle on certain topics.
+As a parent, every day is a battle on specific topics.
 When you have bunk beds, the fight over who gets the top bunk may be a near-constant argument at bedtime.
 When it comes to choosing who gets the top bunk with minimal tears and fussing, here are a few things to consider.

 Safety First

 The first way to settle this once and for all is to know and abide by the age restrictions of the top bunk.
-The matter of safety is always a parent’s top concern, so this is an easy way to squash top-bunk debates.
-No child under the age of 6 years old should sleep on the top bunk.
-This is to prevent accidents or danger posed by smaller children becoming trapped between the railing and the mattress.
-It is also because younger children may have less coordination to navigate getting up and down from the top bunk.
-If you have two children squabbling at bedtime and one of them is under 6 years old, this is an easy win for any parent when it comes to choosing who gets the top bunk!
+Safety is always a parent’s top concern, so this is an easy way to squash top-bunk debates.
+No child under 6 years old should sleep on the top bunk.
+This prevents accidents or danger from smaller children getting trapped between the railing and the mattress.
+It is also because younger children may have less coordination when navigating up and down from the top bunk.
+If you have two children squabbling at bedtime and one is under 6 years old, this is an easy win for any parent when choosing who gets the top bunk!

 The Share and Switch

-So how do you go about choosing who gets the top bunk if both children are old enough to safely occupy that coveted top bunk?
+So, how do you choose who gets the top bunk if both children are old enough to occupy it safely?
 The key is to teach them to share and switch.
-While it is easier said than done, if you can devise a schedule where they switch out nights to have the top bunk and then stick to it, this can make bedtime a little easier for all involved.
+While this is easier said than done, devising a schedule where they switch out nights to have the top bunk and then sticking to it can make bedtime more manageable for all involved.

 Pulling Rank